PjamaLama/my-next-app/TOTAL_ROW_CHANGES.md

 - **Added**: Fixed row insertion at row 2 (below headers)
 - **Added**: Logic to preserve existing data by shifting rows down when inserting new data
 - **Added**: Helper function `getSheetId()` to get sheet metadata
-- **Result**: New data is always inserted at row 2, preserving row 3 for totals
+- **Result**: New data is appended to the end of the sheet, preserving all existing content

 ### 2. **Updated `lib/sheetUtils.ts`**
 - **Removed**: `findLastDataRow()` function that searched from bottom up